-Fire and emergency services impacts would be similar to, but greater than, those described under Alternative 2 due to the greater amount of housing units and associated population growth anticipated under Alternative 3.
-The housing growth distribution under Alternative 3 is focused on a wider range of areas in the city than that under Alternative 2 which could result in more impacts to response time due to construction road closures and the distance fire and emergency services would need to travel.
+Fire and emergency services impacts would be similar to, but greater than, those described under Alternative 2 and 4 due to the greater amount of housing units and associated population growth anticipated under Alternative 3.
+The housing growth distribution under Alternative 3 is focused on a a The Puyallup School District does not include portable classrooms as part of its schools' LOS capacities.
+Portables are not considered to be adequate long-term instructional space for students or staff.

+wider range of areas in the city than that under Alternative 2 which could result in more impacts to response time due to construction road closures and the distance fire and emergency services would need to travel.
 As of 2020, emergency medical services were not meeting their response time target.
 An increase in calls for service, as is anticipated with the increased population, would further exacerbate this deficiency.
 As described in Section 3.8.1, it is expected that CPFR would continue to evaluate demands for fire and emergency medical services on a regular basis and would be able to accommodate the increased level of demand under Alternative 3 with minor adjustments to current services.
 A less than significant impact is anticipated.

-Police services impacts would be similar to, but greater than, those described under Alternative 2 due to the greater amount of population growth anticipated under Alternative 3 and the correlating increase in calls for service.
+Police services impacts would be similar to, but greater than, those described under Alternative 2 and 4 due to the greater amount of population growth anticipated under Alternative 3 and the correlating increase in calls for service.
 Additional officers, equipment, and facilities would likely be required under Alternative 3.
 As described in Section 3.8.1, it is expected that PPD would continue to evaluate demands for police services on a regular basis and would be able to accommodate the increased level of demand under Alternative 3 with minor adjustments to current services.
 A less than significant impact is anticipated.

-Alternative 3 would have a similar, but greater, impact on school services than those described under Alternative 2.
-Alternative 3 is anticipated to add 395 more students to the already over-capacity Puyallup School District than Alternative 2.
+Alternative 3 would have a greater impact on school services than those described under Alternative 4 and a similar but great impact than those described under Alternative 2.
+Alternative 3 is anticipated to add a total of approximately 7,105 students, which is 395 more students than Alternative 2 and 1,940 more students than Alternative 4.
 Additionally, the distribution of housing under Alternative 3 would result in construction of more single-family homes as compared to Alternative 2.
 Single-family homes have a greater student generation rate as calculated by the Puyallup School District, and additional students could exceed the estimates in Table 3.8-8.
 The Puyallup School District has already exceeded its capacity with insufficient new space currently planned.
 Without new or expanded school facilities, the additional new students to the Puyallup School District under Alternative 3 would further exceed the capacity of Puyallup schools.